Alicia Fox

 Victoria Elizabeth Crawford (born June 30, 1986) is an American professional wrestler.
-She is signed to Total Nonstop Action Wrestling (TNA), where she performs under her real name, and also performs on the independent circuit under the ring name Vix Crow.
+She performs on the independent circuit under the ring name Vix Crow.
 She is best known for her seventeen-year tenure in WWE, where she performed under the ring name Alicia Fox.

 Crawford debuted on SmackDown on June 13, 2008, using the Alicia Fox name and the gimmick of a wedding planner.
 In November, she moved to the ECW brand, where she managed DJ Gabriel.
 The following year, Fox began challenging for the WWE Divas Championship, which she won in June 2010, holding the title for two months, becoming the only African American Divas Champion.
 In October 2014, she began starring in the reality television series Total Divas on E! as a part of the main cast.